Skip to content

 Nx is a VSCode of build tools, with a powerful core, driven by metadata, and extensible through plugins.
-Nx works with a few concepts to drive your monorepo efficiently, and effectively.
-This guide covers the mental model around how Nx works with project graphs, task graphs, affected commands, computation hashing and caching.
+Nx works with a few core concepts to drive your monorepo efficiently: project graphs, task graphs, affected commands, computation hashing, and caching.

 project-graph